ThiagoAugustoSM/visual-curriculum/README.md

 ## 📝 Project specs

 **Tech Stack**: React, Typescript, [Chakra UI](https://chakra-ui.com/)

 **Features**
 - Track academic progress
 - Ligh/Dark Mode

 ## 🎯 Roadmap

 - __Feature__: Option to save your history locally (LocalStorage).
 - __Feature__: Enable the creation of new curriculum and Universities (React Router).
-- __Feature__: Visualization of the prerequisites for each discipline.

 ## ✨ Contributing

 Contributions are always welcome!